This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 The Demotivator is a special fun tool designed to complement the full Budget Planner to show you the real impact of discretionary spending.

-Simply enter items like cigarettes, daily sandwiches, newspapers and it’ll tell you how much you spend a year, and how long you worked to buy them.
+Simply enter items like cigarettes, daily sandwiches, newspapers and it’ll tell you how much you spend per year, and how long you worked to buy them.
 Then print out the results and stick it to your wall or fridge as a constant demotivating reminder.